 The following four (4) layers will suit most people who are three season hiking.
 By wearing multiple layers (as opposed to a single bulky layer) you have more versatility and are able to adapt to your surrounding conditions.

 I must say up front that while I used to wear short sleeves as well as shorts when hiking, this is no longer the case.
-I now almost exclusively wear a long sleeved top when hiking and while I wear convertible pants I only convert them so I can wash the bottom half of the pants when they get muddy.
+I now almost exclusively wear a long sleeved top when hiking and almost exclusively wear long pants.
 Long clothing also reduces the likelihood of skin cancer through sun exposure (a major issue in Australia), and reduces fluid loss and the drain on your energy that occurs when you have large amounts of bare skin exposed to the sun.
-Long clothing also minimises issues with Ticks and other biting insects such as March Flies.
+Long clothing also minimises issues with Ticks and other biting insects such as Mosquitos or March Flies.

 This is the layer that goes against your skin.
 The job of the base layer is to wick moisture away from your body (moisture is a great conductor of heat).
 By removing moisture, you will stay warmer.
-I use two garments for this layer depending on the time of the year.
-The first is the Wilderness Wear Cumulo Merino Long Sleeve Tee Top (fleece weight of 150).
+I typically choose a single garment for the entire year, the Wilderness Wear Mens Cool Merino 155 Long Sleeve Zip Neck Top (fleece weight of 155).
 This woollen garment will keep me warm down to an apparent temperate of around 4° Celsius when I’m hiking but is a bit cool if I’m just standing around.
 Depending on your normal temperature tolerances this garment is also comfortable in temperatures over 30° Celsius.
-If the weather is going be consistently on the cold side then I will replace this base layer with a warmer one.
+If the weather is going be consistently on the cold side then I will replace this base layer with a warmer one; but that rare.

 I am not a fan of having layers tucked into my pants as I find it’s annoying because the layers shift.
 So as strange as it sounds, this layer at least for me is often the last layer I put on and the first I will jettison.
 As mentioned you may be comfortable wearing this around camp but as soon as you start hiking you will heat up and start sweating.

-I also use the Icebreaker Men’s Anatomica leggings with fly as my mid layer for my legs but for me it has to be consistently below -4° Celsius to bother with this additional layer.
+I also use the Wilderness Wear Light Merino 170 Men’s Leggings as my mid layer for my legs but for me it has to be consistently below -4° Celsius to bother with this additional layer.
 Again, this layer is made of wool and will keep you warm even when wet and make a great pair of pyjamas when its really cold.

-Down jackets such as the Mont Neon jacket will often have waterproofing technology integrated into them but they are still not made for heavy rain conditions.
+Down jackets will often have waterproofing technology integrated into them but they are still not made for heavy rain conditions.
 Down jackets also tend to be lighter in weight.

-Other companies such as Icebreaker also produce hybrid style jackets that use a merino blend insulating material which, like the synthetic jackets, keeps you warm when wet however these jackets are not exactly lightweight when compared with down jackets.
+A number of companies produce hybrid style jackets that use a merino blend insulating material which, like the synthetic jackets, keeps you warm when wet however these jackets are not exactly lightweight when compared with down jackets.

 You may only need two layers if its not overly cold and I usually find that this layer typically consists of base layer and my rain jacket as it reduces airflow.
 I will only tend to use all four layers if its really cold.